 - Variable pricing

-On the concluding note, we can define marketing ethics as an area of applied ethics that is associated with moral principles behind the operation and regulation of marketing that ethical companies use to differentiate between right and wrong marketing decisions and their implementations.
+On a concluding note, we can define marketing ethics as an area of applied ethics that is associated with moral principles behind the operation and regulation of marketing that ethical companies use to differentiate between right and wrong marketing decisions and their implementations.

 Many companies that use unethical marketing strategies do not care what is right and wrong on ethical grounds, and ultimately lose the trust of their audiences.
-Therefore, opting for unethical practices is never suggested by the market leaders.
+Therefore, opting for unethical practices is never suggested by market leaders.